nunofachada/simoututils/README.md

 [ps, h_all] = stats_compare(0.01, {'p', 'np', 'p', 'np', 'p', 'p'}, 'none', snl400v1, sjex400v1)
 ```

-The 1st parameter specifies the significance level for the statistical tests.
+The first parameter specifies the significance level for the statistical tests.
-The 2nd parameter specifies the tests to apply on individual statistical
+The second parameter specifies the tests to apply on individual statistical
 summaries for each output.
 In this case we are performing the _t_-test to all
 summaries, except **argmax** and **argmin**, to which the Mann-Whitney test
 [\[6\]][ref6] is applied instead.
 The options 'p' and 'np' stand for parametric
 and non-parametric, respectively.
-The 3rd parameter specifies the _p_-value
+The third parameter specifies the _p_-value
 adjustment method for comparison of multiple focal measures.
 No correction is
 performed in this case.